DeltaEscher/ygopro-olympus/README.md

 ###Runs only on Linux, best compatibility is Ubuntu from current setup

-Emanuel, Mercury, AccessDenied, and CreaturePhil (and whoever else) need to go through Mercury’s code via voice chat.
+Emanuel, Mercury, AccessDenied, and CreaturePhil (and anyone else who can help) need to go through Mercury’s code via voice chat.

 [Mercury's NodeJS Ygopro Server](https://github.com/mercury233/ygopro-server)